Nadi-System/nadi-system/paper.md

 ![data Structures and the their relationship in the Tasks System](tasks-dtypes.png)

 # Network Analysis
-Once the network information in a text file, and the attributes are loaded into the NADI System, Network Analysis is done through the Task System.
+Network Analysis is done through the Task System by loading Network and Attributes into the Task Context then running Tasks.
 For example, the following code represents a task that calculates the variable y as a cumulative sum of all the values of variable x at a node and its upstream points.

 ```
 node<inputsfirst>.y = node.x + sum(inputs.y);